Close Menu

 S = Heat transfer surface area in m2

-M = Quantity of material to be heating or cooling = 241500 kg/hr
+M = quantity of material to be heated or cooling = 241500 kg/hr

 Cp = Specific heat of material = 0.92 Kcal/kg/oC